Before Prism 7, Prism only reported asymptotic confidence intervals that are always symmetrical around the best-fit values.

 b.If the P value is greater than 0.05, delta is too small.
 Make it larger and go back to step 5.

-c.If the P value is very close to 0.05, then the upper confidence limit equals the original best fit value plus delta.
+c.If the P value is very close to 0.05, then the upper confidence limit equals the original best fit value plus the current value of delta.

 6. Repeat for each parameter.